 This class takes a hands-on approach to troubleshooting and repairing air conditioning and refrigeration systems.
 With classroom lessons on residential and commercial systems and lab work on service and repair, this class will provide foundational knowledge necessary to work in HVAC.

-The variety of coursework covered in a typical HVAC career training program helps you learn as much as possible so you can offer clients a wide range of services.
+The variety of coursework covered at a typical local HVAC training school helps you learn as much as possible so you can offer clients a wide range of services.
 The more knowledge you have of the systems and procedures, the more jobs you can take on with confidence.